Skip to contents

 Data selection

-1. Move to Settings in the menu on the left hand side.
-Choose the Dose Number(s) you would like to run the NCA on and the extrapolation method.
+1. NCA settings: Choose the Analyte, Dose Number(s) and/or Specimen(s) you would like to run the NCA on, the extrapolation method and the NCA parameters to calculate.
 Select additional options including partial AUCs, or rule sets to flag the data.
+A table summarizes the settings you have selected.

 NCA settings

-1. Click Run NCA.
+1. Click Run NCA at the top of the page and check that the data is as expected.
 You will automatically be redirected to the Results tab.

 Running NCA